SidRoberts/centum/docs/components/clock/index.md

 $model->setDateUpdated($now);
 ```

-This can be useful in testing that has timing-based side effects to can ensure that tests are consistent and repeatable.
+This can be useful in testing that has timing-based side effects to ensure that tests are consistent and repeatable.